 Bill Eddy works in computational statistics and image processing at CMU.
 He is closely associated with a collection of image processing tools bravely named FIASCO, or Functional Image Analysis Software - Computational Olio.

-Marty Ellis is my only co-author who is no longer living.
-In fact, he died before our second paper could be published.
-No one knew it at the time, but it seems clear now that Marty was one of the early victims of AIDS.
+Marty Ellis died before our second paper could be published.
+No one understood the disease at the time, but it seems clear now that Marty was an early casualty of what we now call AIDS.

-Andrey Feuerverger is at the University of Toronto, and he works mainly in mathematical statistics and spectral time series.
-More recently he attained some notoriety as the author of a (yet unpublished) paper on the so-called "lost tomb of Jesus."
+Andrey Feuerverger is at the University of Toronto, works in mathematical statistics and gained some notoriety for his paper on the so-called "lost tomb of Jesus" which appeared in the first volume of the Annals of Applied Statistics.

-Jim Fill is a probabilist at Johns Hopkins known for his work on Markov chains, including his soon-to-be-finished book with David Aldous.
+Jim Fill is a probabilist at Johns Hopkins known for his many works on Markov chains, including his eternally soon-to-be-finished book with David Aldous.

 Moshe Fridman did his Ph.D. with me at Wharton, worked at UCLA for several years, then took up a career in bio-statistics and medical consultancy.